smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

   --label-by-athena-table cumulus_cerner_db.irae__highlights
 ```

+A few noteworthy comments on this command configuration:
-Note that selection criteria for notes other than a list of
+- Note that selection criteria for notes other than a list of
   docrefs may require different `--select-by-X` arguments.
+- `--philter=disable \` is included assuming that your chart-reviewers are
+  cleared to be reviewing PHI-rich notes.
+If you want to remove PHI before the
+  chart-review process, you should drop this argument.

-Remember to pass any other required parameters like `--ls-project` and `--ls-token`
+- Remember to pass any other required parameters like `--ls-project` and `--ls-token`
   (from the linked docs above).
-If your DocumentReferences hold links to EHR resources (rather than inlined data),
+- If your DocumentReferences hold links to EHR resources (rather than inlined data),
   you will also need to pass the usual ETL `--fhir-url` flag and its related authentication flags.

 Once this is done, go to your project page in Label Studio and you should see a lot of charts.